Sokka: Appearances in other media

 Sokka's character has appeared in three THQ video games for the show, which are Avatar: The Last Airbender video game, Avatar: The Last Airbender – The Burning Earth and Avatar: The Last Airbender – Into the Inferno.
 Like Aang, Sokka also appears on some Avatar T-shirts sold by Nick, as well as in Tokyopop's films comic (sometimes referred to as cine-manga).

 Film

 Sokka was played by Jackson Rathbone in the live-action adaptation The Last Airbender.
 His name in the film is pronounced "SOH-kuh".
 Unlike the show, this version of Sokka has a serious demeanor, with most of his immature and humorous qualities either toned down or removed entirely.
 Significant criticism was pointed at the character difference.
 Rathbone received the Golden Raspberry Award for Worst Supporting Actor for his role in the film.

+Remake

+Sokka is played by Ian Ousley in the Netflix remake.
+Unlike the show and film, this version of Sokka toned down his sexism, which contributed to his character development.